Apachi1337/my-devops-journey/Docker/README.md

 - `environment`: This section defines the containers environment variables.
 In this case, its setting the MySQL root password.
 - `MYSQL_ROOT_PASSWORD: my-secret-pw`: This sets the root password for the MySQL database to `my-secret-pw`.

-## Purpose of the file:
----
-This `docker-compose.yml` file sets up a basic multi-container application with a Flask app and a database.
-It defines the services, their dependencies, environment variables, and volumes for data persistence.
-The inclusion of port mapping on the web-app service allows for direct access to the Flask application from the host machine, enabling initial testing and verification of the application's functionality.